johnstonskj/rust-atelier/atelier-core/README.md

 1. Complete the prelude model.
 1. Complete the selector expression types
-1. Complete the builder types
-1. Validation!
-2. Complete macro-ize APIs for less code
-3. More documentation
+1. More documentation
-4. More tests
+1. More tests